-In addition to the materials on this page, we recommend looking at the school curriculum in this section of the website (see the sidebar on the left).
-Those materials also may be useful for church or community study and discussion groups.
+In addition to the materials on this page, we recommend looking at other curriculum in this section of the website (see the menu on the left).
+For instance, in High School & Elementary curricula, see a resource from United Church of Christ Palestine Israel Network (UCCPIN) that may have elements useful for adult study: Another Story Heard: A Bibliography of Resources about Palestinians for Children and Youth.

 Courses and Study Guides:

-• Study Guide for the Kairos Palestine Document
+• Study Guide for the Kairos Palestine Document, from the PCUSA

-• Call to Action: U.S. Response to the Kairos Palestine Document
+• Call to Action: U.S. Response to the Kairos Palestine Document, from Kairos USA

-• Steadfast Hope: The Palestinian Quest for Just Peace
+• Steadfast Hope: The Palestinian Quest for Just Peace, from IPMN

-• Why Palestine Matters: The Struggle to End Colonialism
+• Why Palestine Matters: The Struggle to End Colonialism, from IPMN

 • Chosen?
 Reading the Bible Amid the Israeli-Palestinian Conflict, by Walter Brueggemann – includes Study Guide

 • How Are the Children?
-Palestinian Children in Israeli Military Detention
+Palestinian Children in Israeli Military Detention, from UCCPIN

-• Hope for the Holy Land: Understanding and Responding to the Israeli/Palestinian Conflict
+• Hope for the Holy Land: Understanding and Responding to the Israeli/Palestinian Conflict, from Friends of Sabeel-Colorado

-• God’s People: Bible Studies Reflecting on the Holy Land
+•God’s People: Bible Studies Reflecting on the Holy Land, from the Methodist Church in Britain

 • Study Guide for the book by Naim Ateek: A Palestinian Christian Guide for Reconciliation

-• Promoting a Just Peace in Palestine-Israel: A Guide for UCC Faith Leaders
+• Promoting a Just Peace in Palestine-Israel: A Guide for UCC Faith Leaders, from UCCPIN

 Kairos Palestine Moment of Truth Study Guide